PredictLand/PL-TEC-PLPipes/README.md

 # Project Setup

+This is how to setup a PLPipes project from scratch.

+PLPipes is quite configurable and most of its workings can be changed and redefined, but that doesn't preclude it from offering some sane defaults that we advise you to follow.

+Specifically, by default it expects some directory structure.

 ## Directory structure

-A PLPipes project is structured in the following directories:
+A PLPipes project is structured in the following directories which should be created by hand (development of a utility to do it automatically is planed).

 * `lib` (optional): This is where reusable Python modules specific to the project are stored.